ASLA

 No Contact Orders

-If you are accused of an order violation, it is very important that you invoke your right to remain silent and immediately contact a lawyer who is experienced with No Contact Order violations and Domestic Violence.
+If you are accused of an order violation, it is important that you invoke your right to remain silent and immediately contact a lawyer who is experienced with No Contact Order violations and Domestic Violence.

 How Long is a No Contact Order in Place?

-An experienced attorney might also guide an accused person to attend a specific class or take part in an evaluation.
+A skilled attorney might also guide an accused person to attend a specific class or take part in an evaluation.
 This is an example of the type of information that the court would like to see when considering the removal of the order.

 Causes of Violations & Accidental Violations